ppj/sluggit/README.md

 sluggit
 =======

-Simple gem to slugify based on any model attribute
+Simple gem for Rails projects to slugify URLs based on any model attribute

 Pre-requisite:
 The model that needs to be slugified has to have a column titled 'slug' in its table.